hsiehbocheng/natural-language-processing-with-disaster-tweets/README.md

 Kaggle Competition, Public score: 0.83328, top 88% implementing different NLP techniques including Bert, Naiive Bayes to classify disaster tweets.

+# implementation
+## data preproceesing
+the data folder structure is as follows:
+./
+├─ data/
+│  ├─ train.csv
+│  ├─ test.csv
+│  ├─ df_trian.xlsx
+│  ├─ df_test.xlsx
+│  ├─ sample_submission.csv
+│  └─ clean_mapping.csv
+│
+├─ .gitignore
+├─ README.md

+The `train.csv` and `test.csv` files contain the text data for the training and testing datasets, respectively.
+The `df_train.xlsx` and `df_test.xlsx` files contain the preprocessed data for the training and testing datasets, respectively.
+The `sample_submission.csv` file contains the format for the submission file.
+The `clean_mapping.csv` file contains the mapping of the original labels to the new labels.

 ---
 [kaggle](https://www.kaggle.com/competitions/nlp-getting-started)
 # Competition Description